nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 21 - The Confrontation.md

 ### Scene 2: The Standoff / Parlor

 - **Key Event:** Kaelen holds his blade to Angelica's throat, demanding her surrender to him before Duke Grey destroys the block; Angelica refuses, claiming she would rather die than be a pawn.
-  - _Character Defining Moment:_ **Angelica Vance** — Her unyielding resolve and willingness to self-sacrifice even in a position of total vulnerability impresses Kaelen.
+  - _Character Defining Moment:_ **Angelica Ward** — Her unyielding resolve and willingness to self-sacrifice even in a position of total vulnerability impresses Kaelen.

 ---